Why is this important?

 - In England and Scotland, compulsory treatment under a court order

 - treatment for certain communicable diseases, such as tuberculosis, cholera, food poisoning, malaria, meningitis and pandemic influenza.
-In England, HIV treatment is free.
-In Scotland, Wales and Northern Ireland, testing for the HIV virus and counselling following a test are both free of charge, but any necessary subsequent treatment and medicines may have to be paid for.
+In England and Scotland, HIV treatment is free.
+In Wales and Northern Ireland, testing for the HIV virus and counselling following a test are both free of charge, but any necessary subsequent treatment and medicines may have to be paid for.
 In England, Wales and Northern Ireland, if you have any problems with accessing HIV treatment, you can get advice from the Terrence Higgins Trust at THT Direct on 0808 802 1221.
 In Scotland, HIV Scotland can help if you are having problems accessing testing or treatment.
 You can call HIV Scotland on 0131 558 3713 or find other contact details on their website at www.hivscotland.com

 - family planning services.